 Don't Ignore Your Needs

 Caring for a loved one with ASD can be emotionally and physically demanding.
-In the process of providing, remember to care for yourself.
-Ignoring your needs can lead to burnout, which isn't beneficial for you or your loved one.
-Remember, self-care isn't selfish—it's a necessary part of being a resilient caregiver.
+In the process of supporting them, it’s important to also care for yourself.
+Ignoring your own needs can lead to burnout, which doesn’t help you or your loved one.
+Self care isn't selfish, it's a vital part of being a resilient and present caregiver.

 This post is for educational purposes only and is not intended to guarantee, or promise any type of outcome.